kevinrodrigues/IsArray/README.md

 # IsArray
-Checks if a value is an array.
+Checks if a value is an array, by returning a boolean value.